 - What form of payment is accepted?

-Cash, debit/credit (via square), and paypal. (no checks, no exceptions.)
+Cash, debit/credit (via square), paypal, venmo, and zelle. (no checks, no exceptions.)

 - What should I do after the

 It is ideal if you can have some quiet time following the massage to savor the experience.
 Drink a lot of water for several days after your massage.
 Your massage therapist may suggest application of ice, heat, or some combination (contrast therapy) as well as demonstrate stretches or make other recommendations regarding follow-up.
 It is common to feel nauseous or sore after a deep tissue massage.
 To keep all that to a minimum, stretching, ice, and lots of water are recommended.